-Well, I did, and it’s one of the things I feel very passionate about.
-First of all – you need an eye cream.
-Second – you need to read this post I wrote about skincare for eyes (it’s not a very long post, since taking care of your eyes is pretty simple).
+Well, I did, and it’s one of the things I always tell people about.
+First of all, you need an eye cream.
+Second, you need to read this post I wrote about skincare for eyes (it’s not a very long post, since taking care of your eyes is pretty simple).

-But to get to the point of this post: I have noticed aging around my eyes.
-I don’t have any wrinkles, yet, but there’s one thing I’ve noticed that is pretty unfair.
-And the thing is that, when I wake up, my eyes don’t.
-Gone are the days when I just arose in the morning, splashed some cold water on my face and instantly looked fresh and awake.
+I have noticed aging around my eyes.
+I don’t have any wrinkles yet, but there’s one thing I’ve noticed that is pretty unfair.
+And the thing is, when I wake up, my eyes don’t.
+Gone are the days when I just rose in the morning, splashed some cold water on my face and instantly looked fresh and awake.
 Long gone.
 Now my eyes are puffy, tired and in need of a holiday.
-They no longer recover from the lovely time I get to spend by the covers, by just, well, doing nothing.
+They no longer recover from the lovely time I get to spend under the sheets by doing nothing.

 Here is how I use this product.
-I don’t do this massage routine every single morning, but I do some of the moves or a quick version of it almost every single day.
+I do some of the moves or a quick version of it almost every single day.

 - Gently press on the point shown in the photo, keep it still for a few seconds and relax.
-For me, this is one of the places I feel headache and pressing it helps.
+This seems to ease headaches, at least with me.

 - Gently press and pump on the points shown in the photo.
-This is called ‘lymph massage’ and it helps the natural circulation and movement of toxins and fluids through the lymph ducts (it helps bloating, puffiness).
+This is called ‘lymph massage’ and it helps the natural circulation and movement of toxins and fluids through the lymph ducts.
+Basically it helps bloating and puffiness.

 - Gently stroke the eye area in the directions shown in the photo.